 As soon as you’re settled in your igloo, we invite you to put in your headphones and hit play on these 5 songs to help guide your whole being toward the immense mystery of the night sky.

 Río de Estrellas (River of Stars)-Alfredo Siwarcito

 The harpist Siwarcito is already a legend among Cusquenian musicians.
-Following his time in the music school Leandro Alviña, he strove to combine, in his songs, classical music’s grace with Andean music’s deep feeling.
-In 2017, he published his first album on Spotify called “Sueños de Luz,” (Dreams of Light) a delicate and calm sound journey through the mountains of Cusco.
-His song “Río de Estrellas” is inspired by the immense, Andean view of the Milky Way, which you can see while you rest in Sky Camp.
+Following his time in the music school Leandro Alviña, he strove to combine classical music’s grace with Andean music’s deep feeling.
+In 2017, he published his first album called “Sueños de Luz,” (Dreams of Light) a calm sound journey through the mountains of Cusco.
+The Andean view of the Milky Way, which you can see while you rest in Sky Camp, inspired his song “Río de Estrellas”.
 Sadly, Siwarcito passed away in 2017 at the age of 31.

 Arboleándome (Making Myself a Tree)-Manu Vera Tudela

 Manu Vera Tudela returns to our list because of his unquestionable quality as a musician.
-To his versatility of styles, he adds his songs’ deep lyrics, and this makes him, really, one of the most important Peruvian rock artists.
-Arboleándome is a hypnotizing song that helps you escape from your body a bit as you become one with the energy of nature.
+To his versatility of styles, he adds his songs’ deep lyrics, and this makes him one of the most important Peruvian rock artists.
+Arboleándome is a hypnotizing song that helps you escape from your body a bit as you become one with the nature.
 This song can help you meditate while you free yourself from sadness.
-Let yourself be wrapped up by this melodious purification ritual while you discover the constellations of the south.

 Lluvia de enero (January Rain)-Era de Tontos